 - Housing affordability and availability is an increasingly pressing issue. - Safer conditions for bicycling and walking, especially at night, are desired by many. - An increasing number of residents believe their voices aren't heard by City staff and elected officials.
-This does not indicate a lack of interest so much as a lack of communication.
-The sentiment may coincide with City staffing vacancies, coupled with City Hall closures due to COVID 19. - More residents report having too many personal/business commitments that prevent them from being more engaged with city government. - As of writing (2022), inflation and tax rates are pushing the limits of how much residents are willing to support financially, even if the services area is needed.
+This does not indicate a lack of interest so much as a lack of trust. - More residents report having too many personal/business commitments that prevent them from being more engaged with city government. - As of writing (2022), inflation and tax rates are pushing the limits of how much residents are willing to support financially, even if the services area needed.